As an Amazon Associate we earn a small commission from qualifying purchases.

-- Have you had a previous preterm pregnancy?
+- Have you had a previous preterm pregnancy or precipitous labor?
 If yes, then you should definitely avoid using a breast pump to induce labor, even if you have passed the 38 weeks of pregnancy, as it could lead to complications.

 - Did you have gestational diabetes?
 Are you expecting twins or maybe even triplets?
 If this is your case then don’t stimulate your nipples either, as is better to be safe than sorry.

 - If you have been pregnant before and you tend to develop mastitis, then it is also advisable to avoid the stimulation of your nipples to induce labor.